 Asymmetric Key Pair Configuration

-Last Updated: April 07, 2026
+Last Updated: July 10, 2026

-By default with Off-Network Print (ONP), the Client or app generates a symmetric key to encrypt the print job before sending it through the Transport Layer Security (TLS) tunnel to the gateway and the Internal Routing Service (IRS).
+By default with Off-Network Print (ONP), the Agent or app generates a symmetric key to encrypt the print job before sending it through the Transport Layer Security (TLS) tunnel to the gateway and the Internal Routing Service (IRS).
 The request header includes the symmetric key, which the IRS uses to decrypt the print job.

 A public-private key pair adds an extra layer of encryption.
 In this process Virtual Appliance generates the symmetric key and encrypts both the job and the key using the public key.
 At the IRS the private key decrypts the symmetric key, which is then used to decrypt the print job.